I was reminded last week of how a simple change in perspective has the power to change everything.

 Or rather, my lack of preparation.

-I realised, that it all comes down to how you look at things, right?
+It was a realisation that really everything comes down to how you look at things.

 I mean, a sunrise can look dramatically different depending on where on earth you’re standing.